 The Restoring the Night Sky-Assessment, Training, and Outreach (E&D) project is an E&D initiative with the long-term goal of reducing the impacts on federally managed lands of off-site light pollution that disorients nesting sea turtles and hatchlings, disrupting their reproductive activities and reducing their reproductive success.
-The proposed E&D project has three primary objectives: (1) assessing artificial lighting that affects federally managed lands along the Baldwin and Mobile County coasts; (2) developing a detailed strategy to mitigate the impacts of the identified problematic lighting; and (3) working with local governments to improve their understanding and capacity to address lighting concerns.
-Future implementation of the strategies recommended by the project would be designed to ibid.
+The proposed E&D project has three primary objectives: (1) assessing artificial lighting that affects federally managed lands along the Baldwin and Mobile County coasts; (2) developing a detailed strategy to mitigate the impacts of the identified problematic lighting; and (3) working with local governments to improve their understanding and capacity to address lighting concerns.31 Future implementation of the strategies recommended by the project would be designed to eliminate the worst sources of light pollution affecting sea turtle reproductive success on federally managed lands in coastal Alabama.
+The E&D work proposed would include local tests of human responses to sea turtle friendly alternative lighting fixtures; identification of off-site locations that contribute disproportionately to light pollution on federal lands, and developing a detailed strategy to mitigate the identified problematic lighting.
+The study would evaluate potential economic and environmental benefits of advanced lighting options and include pilot tests of alternative systems to assess public and ecological responses to different options.
+The project would sponsor lighting workshops and training for city code enforcement staff and local property owners.
+This project is also included in the reasonable range of alternatives for restoration of Sea Turtles (Section 2.6.4).